Web-Development-UAlberta/exsm-3935-fa1-2025-javascript-i-assignment-2-AshraySikka/README.md

-# Name Editor and Remainder Calculator
+# Discount Based Billing and Change Calculator
 This JavaScript prgram interacts with the user through the browser console using the `input()` and `output()` functions.
 It takes the total cost of goods, the customer's cash payment, and a discount code as input, applies the discount, and calculates the remaining balance or change to be returned.